-How Do I get Out of a Physician Contract?
+How Do I Get Out of a Physician Contract?

 A Right to Terminate the Agreement by the Employer and Employee

 Standard contracts have clauses that require a 90-day notice from either the physician or his employer when one or the other wants to end the contract.
 Sometimes the notice period is 180 days, but the time frame seldom exceeds that.
-This will occur when it is difficult to fill the position.
+It will occur when it is difficult to fill the position.
 However, regardless of the period delineated on the contract, sometimes a physician needs to terminate early.

 Specific Right to Terminate by Either Party

 Besides a notice period in a contract, it should have a Right to Terminate clause.
 The term for this is termination for cause and means that one or the other (employee or employer) did not uphold the contract terms.
 To cover this fully, you must ensure you have all the correct wording in a contract.
-An lawyer can help with a contract review to ensure it is appropriately included.
+A lawyer can help with a contract review to ensure it is appropriately included.